The Sermon on the Mount Carl Bloch, 1890

 “Transfiguration” by Carl H. Bloch, Danish Painter, 1834-1890.
 Oil on Copper Plate.
 Public domain.
 Source: www.carlbloch.com.

-Fact 14: A Religious Man
+Fact 14: Carl Bloch Was A Religious Man

 By all accounts, Carl Bloch was a very religious man.
 His paintings show his ability to understand Christianity and the life of Christ.

-Most Christians appreciate Carl Bloch’s paintings from the biblical scenes as they have a sense of authenticity to them.
 He did not try to rewrite the scriptures or rewrite history; instead, he painted as he heard and saw the scriptures revealing to truth and messages to him.
 This makes his paintings so powerful as they resonate with us about the truth of Jesus Christ, his life, teachings, death, and resurrection.

 In speaking about his faith in Christ, Carl Bloch said: